SteveTherrien/companion-module-renewedvision-propresenter/HELP.md

 Next Slide | Advances to the next slide in the current document.
 If at the end of a document, will advance to the start of the next document in the playlist.
 Previous Slide | Moves to the previous slide in the current document.
 If at the start of a document, will move to the start of the previous document in the playlist.
 Specific Slide | Moves to that presentation/slide number.
 See the `Specific Slide` section below.
+Trigger Slide by Group | Triggers a slide based on the group name.
+See the `Trigger Slide by Group` section below.
+Refresh Current Presentation Cache | Refreshes the internal cache of the current presentation.
+Is done automatically when switching to a different presentation.
+You should only do manually in certain circumstances.
+This will also update most of the Dynamic Variables.
+See the section on `Trigger Slide by Group` for more information.

 ### Specific Slide
 This action has two parameters: